byu-oit/terraform-aws-fargate-api/README.md

 * DNS A-Record
 * AutoScaling Target
 * AutoScaling Policy
-* CloudWatch Metric Alarms - Managed by AWS not terraform
+* CloudWatch Metric Alarms - Managed by AWS as a part of the Scaling Policy, and not by Terraform directly

 ## Requirements